jdbalistreri/Chess/readme.md

 ###Full Chess Functionality
 - Implements full suite of chess moves, including en passant, castling, and pawn promotion
-- Enforces valid moves (i.e. cannot result in check)
+- Enforces valid moves (i.e. cannot result in check for own king)
 - Can be configured to use any combination of human and computer players
-- Computer AI makes random moves for demonstration purposes
+- Default computer AI makes random moves for demonstration purposes

 ###Friendly UI
 - Navigates with arrow keys, not chess notation